spatie/laravel-medialibrary/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## 7.2.0

+- Before `hasGeneratedConversion` will work, the custom properties of every media item will have to be re-written in the database, or all conversions must be regenerated.
+This won't break any existing code, but in order to use the new feature, you will need to do a manual update of your media items.

 ## 7.1.0

 - The `Filesystem` interface is removed, and the `DefaultFilesystem` implementation is renamed to `Filesystem`.